-Gavi aims to focus its funding support on the world's poorest countries most in need of support.
-There are currently 53 Gavi-eligible countries
+Gavi aims to focus its funding support on the world's poorest countries and has adopted a policy that is reflective of this.
+There are currently 49 Gavi eligible countries.

-Eligibility for Gavi support is determined by national income with all countries with a Gross National Income (GNI) per capita below or equal to US$1,570 (according to World Bank data for the latest available year) qualifying for support.
+Eligibility for Gavi support is determined by national income with all countries with a Gross National Income (GNI) per capita below or equal to US$ 1,580 (according to World Bank data for the latest available year) qualifying for support.

 What is the purpose of Gavi's eligibility policy?